I think it is way beyond time for a re-write and update of The Constitution of the United States of America.

 We need The United States Constitution 2.0

 There has already been a digital book written with a proposal – which I am working on reading – by Robert G. Butler.
 Though, within three pages he has espoused language that I find unsatisfactory.
+So, I stopped reading when it started leaning toward christo-fascism.

 A prime example is the fact that the Constitution prohibits a standing army – one of the reasons we have been at war for 200 years.
 Congress has to re-appropriate funds every year or so to keep the military funded and authorized.
 We were supposed to only have state militias – well trained and disciplined – to call up in case of war or a needed ‘military action.’
 Well, that just isn’t the reality any more.
 I think it is time we face the reality of a standing army and put it in the Constitution.
 The military is our biggest employer, one of our most sacred institutions – and it is wholly unconstitutional.